-RULES & REGULATIONS Revised April 4, 2010
+RULES & REGULATIONS Revised December 12, 2023

-1. APPLICATION FOR SERVICE:
+1. APPLICATIONS FOR MEMBERSHIP AND SERVICE:

+Payment of one time development fees, water service and meter installation fees and mainline extension costs, if applicable, and all other fees due as a condition of receiving water service shall be paid prior to membership issuance and installation and provision of water service.
 A deposit may be required from new members as security for payment of water service or other charges.
 This deposit may also be required from existing members who fail to maintain a satisfactory payment record.

-3. CHANGE OF OCCUPANCY:
+3. CHANGE OF OWNERSHIP:

 4. RATES AND CHARGES:

-The Association’s rates and charges may be described in a fee schedule that may be adopted or amended by the Board from time to time.
+The Association’s rates and charges are described in a fee schedule that may be adopted or amended by the Board from time to time.
 The rates may include amounts for employee and equipment use for services not normally rendered by the Association.
 If the Association incurs out-of-pocket costs in providing such services, such costs may be charged as well, along with a reasonable percentage for overhead and administration.

 5. MEMBER’S PIPING AND EQUIPMENT: